Advanced Therapies Award Winners Announced, with Special Dedications

 The awards started with the presentation of the Lifetime Achievement Award, this year awarded to Dr Carl June for his work in the development of the CAR-T therapy that cured not only industry-known names such as Bill Ludwig and Emily Whitehead – who this year celebrated 10 years ‘cancer-free’ – but a subsequent 1,500+ patients around the world.
 Tom Whitehead presented the award, commenting on Dr June’s simultaneous ‘hero’ and ‘friend’ status within his family, and the honor he felt in being able to present the award itself.

-In preparation for presenting this award, the Phacilitate team interviewed colleagues, patients and parents impacted by Dr June’s work, for a film summarizing his lifelong commitment to the development of CAR-T. Watch the video presented at the awards, below, and watch this space for a full Director’s Cut.
+In preparation for presenting this award, the Phacilitate team interviewed colleagues, patients and parents impacted by Dr June’s work, for a film summarizing his lifelong commitment to the development of CAR-T. Watch the video presented at the awards, below, or watch the full Director’s Cut, here.

 Following a short acceptance speech from Dr June, the industry awards ceremony commenced!